Standing Rules of Graduate Council

 The order of business for any special meeting of the Council as outlined in the Bylaws, Article III, Section A, Number 2, shall be determined by the Chair.

-An agenda and appendices shall be distributed at least six (6) days before the regular meeting to which they pertain to all members of the Council and to all non-Council members of Council Committees.
+An agenda and appendices shall be distributed at least four (4) business days1 before the regular meeting to which they pertain to all members of the Council and to all non-Council members of Council Committees.
 Each academic and principal administrative unit of the University and the Graduate and Professional Student Association shall be sent a copy.
 The organizations shall receive the aforesaid agenda with appendices on the same time schedule as do Council members.

-- A Council member may introduce, by a direct motion from the floor, new business that he or she considers to be important.
+- A Council member may also introduce, by a direct motion from the floor, new business that he or she considers to be of exceptional urgency.
 When such a motion has been made and seconded, it shall be laid on the table until the next regular meeting of the Council unless the Chair calls a special meeting to consider this item before the next regular meeting.

-- Any member of the faculty, administration, or graduate student body not a member of the council may request the privilege of the floor on any item of business already before the Council.
-Such a request must be made to the Chair at least four calendar days before the meeting at which the faculty member, administrator, or graduate student wishes to speak.
+- At the discretion of the Chair, any member of the Graduate Faculty, graduate education administration, or graduate student body not a member of the Council may be granted the privilege of the floor on any item of business already before the Council.
+Such a request must be made to the Chair, in writing, through the Secretary to the Council, at least four (4) business days before the meeting at which the faculty member, administrator, or graduate student wishes to speak.

 - Only members of the Council may introduce new business.

-- At the discretion of the Chair, any member of the Board of Trustees, faculty, administration, student body, or staff not a member of the Council may be granted the privilege of the floor to make comments and recommendations for the good of the graduate community.
-Requests shall be made to the Chair, in writing, through the Secretary to the Council, at least four (4) calendar days prior to the meeting.
+- At the discretion of the Chair, any member of the Board of Trustees, faculty, administration, student body, or staff not a member of the Council may be granted the privilege of the floor to make comments and recommendations relevant to and for the good of the graduate community.
+Requests shall be made to the Chair, in writing, through the Secretary to the Council, at least four (4) business days prior to the meeting.

 - The Chair shall have the authority to place a time limit on the remarks of any nonmember of the Council.